suraj-kumar-adhikari/mongodb-altas-terraform/README.md

 - [x] Add terraform resources from mongodbatlas provider to create mongodbatlas database
 - [ ] Add terraform resources for AWS VPC peering with the help of aws provider
 - [ ] Add terraform resources for third party integration such as datadog for alerting
-- [ ] Add terratest integration test for third party integration such as datadog for alerting
+- [ ] Add terratest for integration test

 ## Inputs